pact-foundation/docs.pact.io/website/blog/2024-06-25-pact-open-source-update-june-2024.md

 `"pact-foundation/pact-php": "10.0.0-beta2"`

-This bring a raft of features to the Pact-PHP ecosystem including V4 Pact Specification support, access to the Pact Plugin ecosystem and huge speed benefits over the 9.x Ruby based release.
+This brings a raft of features to the Pact-PHP ecosystem including V4 Pact Specification support, access to the Pact Plugin ecosystem and huge speed benefits over the 9.x Ruby based release.

 You can see a full range of examples [here](https://github.com/pact-foundation/pact-php/tree/master/example)